A filling is used to repair a tooth that is affected by dental decay (cavity), chipped teeth and, at times, to close space between teeth.

 A crown is used to cover or "cap" a tooth that has been damaged beyond the point that a filling can restore the tooth to health.
 A crown strengthens a damaged tooth and can improve the appearance, shape or alignment of the tooth or teeth.
 A crown can also be placed on top of a dental implant to restore appearance and function to a single tooth or multiple teeth.

 A crown may be recommended in the following situations:

-Dr. Hilbert will discuss the best treatment with you and address any questions you may have about crown.
+Dr. Hill will discuss the best treatment with you and address any questions you may have about crown.
 Click here to schedule an appointment.

 A bridge does exactly what the name implies: fills a space between two teeth.

 A bridge can replace one or more missing teeth, is attached to the teeth on either side of the space and an artificial tooth fills the space of the missing tooth or teeth.

 Missing teeth can lead to shifting of the adjacent teeth into the empty space which can cause alteration to your natural bite.
 A bridge can prevent teeth from shifting and restore full chewing function, as well as improve appearance.

 To learn more about bridge work, click here to schedule an appointment.

 Dentures are natural-looking replacements for missing teeth.
 Dentures can replace a few missing teeth (partial denture) or a full arch of missing teeth (full denture).
 Dentures are made to match the color and shape of the natural teeth.